JaninaAlona/SHA256_implementation/README.md

 This is an Python implementation of the SHA256 hashing algorithm.

-Execute SHA256 Windows service for testing:
+Execute SHA256 Windows Powershell command for testing:
-Get-FileHash <file>
+Get-FileHash

-Linux:
+on Linux:
-sha256sum <file>
+sha256sum

 https://qvault.io/cryptography/how-sha-2-works-step-by-step-sha-256/